-Subscribe by May 25 to get the Tsuyu Box delivered straight from Japan to your door!
+Subscribe by July 25 to get the Natsu Matsuri Box delivered straight from Japan to your door!

 It takes 10-20 days for a Kizuna Box to arrive at your door, depending on your location.

-If you place your order between APR 26 and MAY 25, your box will ship in the second week of June 2018.
+If you place your order between JUN 26 and JUL 25, your box will ship in the first week of August 2018.

 Shinrin-yoku (Forest bathing) is an act of seeing and touching for trees to seek spiritual healing.
 There are many methods of forest bathing, walking around familiar parks, climbing, camping and so on.
 About 70% of the country's land of Japan is occupied by forests, it is said one of the forest countries in the world.
 Therefore, in Japan, there are making effective use of the forest, enjoying recreation in the forest, and using it for making mind and body health.
 This May, let's enjoy the feeling as Shinrin-Yoku with various goods that imagined trees and leaves!
 From Shinrin-Yoku themed tableware, cloth and stationery to green colored snacks and sweets, we choosed items that will bring to you spiritual healing and joy.